Advantages of quantum communication revealed by the reexamination of hyperbit theory limitations: Hyperbits for communications

 The hyperbit theory $\mathcal{H}$ finds its application particularly beneficial in scenarios where Alice and Bob, operating in separate laboratories, employ input $n$--bitstrings $\vec{a},\vec{b}\in\{0,1\}^{n}$.
 Alice utilizes these to choose one from her set of $2^n$ dichotomic measurements.
 Bob responds with $s\in\{-1,+1\}$ based on his communication with Alice and his input bitstring $\vec{b}$.
 Therefore, the theorem stipulates that the following expectation value can be achieved by both the theories $\mathcal{Q}$ and $\mathcal{H}$

 where $\langle \cdot \rangle_\mathcal{Q}$ stands for the Born rule in $\mathcal{Q}$ and $\langle \cdot \rangle_\mathcal{H}$ is its analog rule in $\mathcal{H}$\footnote{In General Probabilistic Theories (GPTs), specifically within the framework of preparation-measurement scenarios, a fragment of a theory is characterized by its set of states, effects, and the rule employed to determine the probability of obtaining outcomes and expectation values (e.g. $\langle \cdot \rangle_\mathcal{H}$) as a result of the effects exerted on the states \cite{Mazurek2021,Janotta2014}.} .
-Eq. \eqref{eq:B=B} yields
+Equation \eqref{eq:B=B} yields

-where $A$ is the classical bit that Alice sends to Bob and $\vec{x}_{\vec{a}}$ is her prepared hyperbit which depends on the input bitstring $\vec{a}$ multiplied by a free--cost random variable $r$ with vanishing expectation value\footnote{Notice that a copied random variable with vanishing expectation value does not carry on any information from Alice to Bob.}.
+where $r$ in $\mathcal{H}$ is an unbiased dichotomic random variable shared by Alice and Bob, but in $\mathcal{Q}$ it corresponds to the classical bit of Alice's outcome that she sends to Bob \footnote{Although $r$ serves different roles in the two theories---as Alice's output in quantum theory and as shared randomness in the hyperbit theory---this distinction will facilitate the introduction of a potential equivalence between the hyperbit and quantum theories.
+Then, the narrative in Eqs. \eqref{eq:diff} and \eqref{eq:Qresult} will be simplified.} ; $\vec{x}_{\vec{a}}$ is her prepared hyperbit which depends on the input bitstring $\vec{a}$ multiplied by $r$.\footnote{Notice that, in $\mathcal{H}$, $r$ is a free-cost random variable with vanishing expectation.
+Here, a copied random variable with vanishing expectation value does not carry on any information from Alice to Bob.}

 Defined by Eq. \eqref{eq:sum=sum}, we can say that $\mathcal{Q}$ is \emph{weak} or \emph{distributionally} equivalent to $\mathcal{H}$, i.e.,